ttkorhonen/e3pages/docs/kb/training/workbook/5_module_anatomy.md

 * `docs/` For documentation, log files, and similar material.

-* `iocsh/` Site-specific startup script "snippets".
+* `iocsh/` Site-specific startup script 'snippets'.
 These should be installed with the module and are, in a sense, the module's API.

 * `<MODULE_NAME>/` A git submodule link to source repository.